Scope

 Linux User

-Add a Linux user / password for FTP login; useraddd
+Add a Linux user / password for FTP login; useraddd, passwd

 Deny SSH access

-, enter additional users using space as delimiter.
-It is good to add this under the entry PasswordAuthentication yes
+In /etc/ssh/ssh_config add DenyUsers robert, enter additional users using space as delimiter.
+It is good to add this under the entry PasswordAuthentication yes for clarity.

 Restart ssh systemctl restart sshd